-The Employer agrees to deduct from the paychecks of employees covered by this Agreement work fees for Union members and membership dues for Regular Department Heads who have provided the Employer with written authorization for such deductions, or fair share fees pursuant to 1.2.3.
-Withholding of Union work fees and membership dues or fair share fees will begin the first of the month following 30 calendar days of employment.
-If Employer does not receive a signed dues/work fees authorization within 30 days of employment, the employee will be deemed a fair share payer.
-Dues/work fees authorizations shall continue in effect from year to year, unless revoked in writing.
-The employer shall, no later than 15 calendar days after each payday, remit all dues, work fees and fair share fees deducted from employees' pay to the Union.
+The Employer agrees to deduct from the paychecks of employees covered by this Agreement work fees for all bargaining unit employees and Union membership dues for Regular Department Heads who have provided the Employer with written authorization for such deductions.
+Dues/work fees authorizations shall continue in effect from year to year, unless revoked in writing as provided in the signed authorization.
+All requests to revoke work fees and/or union dues deductions shall be forwarded to the Union.
+The employer shall, no later than 15 calendar days after each payday, remit all dues and work fees from employees' pay to the Union.

-- 1.2.1 Work fees will be deducted in an amount of gross wages per pay period as designated by the Union. - 1.2.2 Regular Department Heads' membership dues will be deducted in an amount equal to 1/24 of the total annual membership fees per pay period worked.
-No payroll deduction of dues or fair share fees will be made for any pay period in which the earnings received are insufficient to cover the payroll deduction, nor will any deduction be made from subsequent payrolls to cover the period in which there was insufficient earnings to cover the deduction of the applicable dues or fees. - 1.2.3 Fair Share: The parties hereby enter into a fair share agreement for all purposes consistent with state and federal law.
-The Employer shall deduct a fair share fee or payment in-lieu-of-dues from the paycheck of each bargaining unit member covered by this contract who is not a member of Local 28.
-The amount will be designated by Local 28, but in no event will it exceed an amount equal to the full dues and initiation fees paid by Local 28 members.
-Local 28 shall utilize such payments in accordance with the requirements of state and federal law.
-This fair share agreement shall be construed to safeguard the rights of employees under ORS 243.666. - 1.2.4 Indemnification: The Union agrees that it will indemnify, defend and save MERC, Metro, and/or any of their facilities harmless from all suits, actions, proceedings and claims against these entities or a person acting on their behalf, whether for damages, compensation, reinstatement or a combination hereof arising out of implementation of this Section if the Employer gives reasonable notice to the

-Union.
-The Employer agrees that the Union may designate counsel of its choice to represent the Employer in the defense of these claims.

-1.3 Equal Opportunity: Both the Employer and the Union recognize and promise to adhere to the principles of equal opportunity and agree to cooperate with each other in complying with all applicable federal, state and local laws and regulations.
+- 1.2.1 Work fees will be deducted in an amount of gross wages per pay period as designated by the Union. - 1.2.2 Regular Department Heads' membership dues will be deducted in an amount equal to 1/26 of the total annual membership fees per pay period worked.
+No payroll deduction of dues will be made for any pay period in which the earnings received are insufficient to cover the payroll deduction, nor will any deduction be made from subsequent payrolls to cover the period in which there was insufficient earnings to cover the deduction of the applicable dues or fees.
+The Union will be the holder of records concerning union membership status. - 1.2.3 Regular Department Heads who are not members of the Union may choose to voluntarily pay an amount equal to union dues.
+The Employer shall deduct such voluntary payments in accordance with and on the same terms as provided in section 1.2. - 1.2.4 Indemnification: The Union agrees that it will indemnify, defend and save MERC, Metro, and/or any of their facilities harmless from all suits, actions, proceedings and claims against these entities or a person acting on their behalf, whether for damages, compensation, reinstatement or a combination hereof arising out of implementation of this Section if the Employer gives reasonable notice to the Union.
+The Employer agrees that the Union may designate counsel of its choice to represent the Employer in the defense of these claims. - 1.3 Equal Opportunity: Both the Employer and the Union recognize and promise to adhere to the principles of equal opportunity and agree to cooperate with each other in complying with all applicable federal, state and local laws and regulations.
 Both parties to this Agreement agree not to discriminate with regard to conditions of membership in the Union, and employment by and with the Employer in any manner regarding race, color, religion, sex, national origin, age, marital status, familial status, gender identity, sexual orientation, veteran status, disability, or any other status protected by law.